MicrosoftDocs/azure-docs/articles/storage/files/storage-how-to-use-files-windows.md

 ms.author: wgries
 ---

-# Mount an Azure file share and access the share in Windows
+# Use an Azure file share with Windows
 [Azure Files](storage-files-introduction.md) is Microsoft's easy-to-use cloud file system.
-Azure file shares can be mounted in Windows and Windows Server.
-This article shows three different ways to mount an Azure file share on Windows: with the File Explorer UI, via PowerShell, and via the Command Prompt.
+Azure file shares can be seamlessly used in Windows and Windows Server.
+This article discusses the considerations for using an Azure file share with Windows and Windows Server.

-In order to mount an Azure file share outside of the Azure region it is hosted in, such as on-premises or in a different Azure region, the OS must support SMB 3.0.
+In order to use an Azure file share outside of the Azure region it is hosted in, such as on-premises or in a different Azure region, the OS must support SMB 3.0.

-You can mount Azure file shares on a Windows installation that is running either in an Azure VM or on-premises.
-The following table illustrates which OS versions support mounting file shares in which environment:
+You can use Azure file shares on a Windows installation that is running either in an Azure VM or on-premises.
+The following table illustrates which OS versions support accessing file shares in which environment:

 | Windows version        | SMB version | Mountable in Azure VM | Mountable On-Premises |
 |------------------------|-------------|-----------------------|----------------------|